Should I Start a Blog?

 Do it for the right reasons

 If you want to write, create content, love photography, and are excited to connect with and inspire others, you’ll love blogging.
-If you have a full-time job like so many bloggers do, be prepared to write and shoot nights and weekends.
+Assuming you have a full-time job like so many bloggers do, you should be prepared to write and shoot nights and weekends.

 If you’re doing this to make money and to have a ton of followers, I’d go another direction.
 That’s not to say those things won’t come, but you need to love what you’re doing and to do it because you love it.
 This year, I’ve only done 4 sponsored (paid) posts on my blog–an average of less than 1 a month–but I’ve been posting regularly because I enjoy it.
 I do make money through affiliates but do very few fashion posts (at least I think I do very few) and the posts I’m most excited about are the ones like these where I can inspire or help someone.
 That’s why I do this.